 The Sopwith Camel is arguably the most iconic fighter of the war and one of the most storied aircraft of all time.
 Volumes have been written about the role the Sopwith Camel played in military history.
 A biplane, the Camel’s name came from the metal fairing used to cover the guns and keep them from freezing at altitude.
 The unique hump reminded some of the test pilots of a camel, although the moniker was never formally adopted.

-Powered by a Clerget 9B rotary engine, the Camel’s design pushed the limits with a state of the art aluminium housing and one of the first synchronized firing mechanisms.
+Powered by a Clerget 9B rotary engine, the Camel’s design pushed the limits with a state-of-the-art aluminium housing and one of the first synchronized firing mechanisms.
 This allowed its twin Vickers machine guns to shoot through the propeller while in operation.
-In addition to its main variation, the Camel was also produced in night fighter and aircraft carrier models.
+In addition to its main variation, the Camel was also produced in a night fighter and aircraft carrier models.
 It saw active service even after the war, and a few dozen survivors and replicas are flying to this day.